uicaster/Minos/README.md

 ## Changelog

+### v1.13.0 — State persistence and single instance

+Window state (position, language, display toggles, temperature unit, immersive/transparent) is now saved to `Minos.json` on every change and on exit, then restored at startup.
+Single instance lock via named mutex prevents accidental multi-launch.
+Startup now auto-restores immersive mode and transparency with no visual flicker.

 ### v1.12.0 — Seven-language internationalization

 Added language switching for all 7 languages.
 New "Language" submenu in the tray.
 Labels, menu text, about dialog, and tray tooltip all update on switch.